 Call: +44 1273 689503

-The Pussycat Club is only open to over 25’s and you want to keep that in mind because they will ID everyone on the door.
-However, it’s got a nice feel to the place and if you book in advance, they’re only too happy to cater to stag parties.
+The Pussycat Club is only open to over 25s, and you want to keep that in mind because they will ID everyone on the door.
+However, the place has a nice feel, and if you book in advance, they’re only too happy to cater to stag parties.